Preview v1 contract

 Create a browser session

-Starts a time-bound session through the provisioned device and returns one-time proxy credentials for the agent runtime.
+Starts a time-bound session through the device and returns proxy credentials.

 AuthBearer API key